isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-a-roach-nest/index.md

 That is a tough question.
 But now, you have to find the [roach](https://pestpolicy.com/bengal-roach-spray-review/) nest and wipe out the whole population of the nasty bugs.
 You are asking: but how do I find the roach nest?
 You can find the roach nest without the help of an exterminator!

 - However, youll need to read on to know the step you should take while finding the roach nest.
 Check thebest roach bomb.
-- First things first:�Youll need to know the type of cockroach species and the kind of nests they create.
+- First things first:Youll need to know the type of cockroach species and the kind of nests they create.
 This will enable you to conduct a thorough analysis of your space and flush out all the nests.
 Also, check this post onwhich cockroaches can fly.
 ## Finding Nest for the different types of roaches
 First, cockroaches, regardless of the particular species, measure about 0.65  2.9 inches in length with an oval-shaped body.
 Many of the cockroaches range from reddish-brown to black.
 However, most cockroaches are mainly whitish.
 You can try